Our Services

 • Placing cremated remains in cremation container

-• Transportation to the crematory
+• Direct cremation includes transportation to the crematory

 • Crematory fee